Overview

 PROGRAM TRACKS AND LENGTH

-The 2-Year Traditional Track offers classes and clinical sessions meeting mornings, afternoons, and/or evenings (generally weekdays) during the fall and spring semesters.
-This track is designed so that the student has class 4-5 days/week and once admitted can complete the program in two years (4 semesters).
+The 2-Year Traditional Track is designed so that the student has class 4-5 days/week and once admitted can complete the program in two years (4 semesters).
 This track accepts up to 128 students.
 64 students will have a fall semester start and 64 students will have a spring semester start.
 Placement into fall or spring cohorts is random.
 See the current Advising Guide for application deadlines.

 LPN OPTION (Certificate of Achievement)